Avantika177/Healthcare_Management_System/README.md

 Found patients who frequently visit multiple departments.

 Conclusion
 This project demonstrates the power of SQL in extracting actionable insights from structured hospital data.
 With the help of relational databases, we can analyze healthcare operations and improve decision-making.

 Tool Used
 MySQL for database creation, query execution, and analysis.

 Excel for initial data inspection and formatting.

-VS Code / Notepad++ for writing and managing SQL scripts.

 License
 This project is open-source and free to use for learning and educational purposes.